kplay

 GitHub Actions Workflow Status Stars Top Language Last Commit Latest Release

 kplay (short for “kafka-playground”) lets you inspect messages in a Kafka topic in a simple and deliberate manner.
-Using it, you can pull one or more messages on demand, peruse through them in a list, and, if needed, persist them to your local filesystem.
+Using it, you can pull one or more messages on demand, decode them based on a configured encoding format, peruse them in a list, persist them to your local filesystem, or forward them to S3.

 tui